gitman00/Tkinter/Display Image/README.md

-This python file will allow you to display image ina window using python thinter
+This python file will allow you to display image in a window using python thinter